juanluisbaptiste/mysql-backup/README.md

 ````

-You can think of this as a sort of basic plugin system.
-Look at the source of the [entrypoint](https://github.com/deitch/mysql-backup/blob/master/entrypoint) script for other variables that can be used.
+You can think of this as a sort of basic _plugin system_.
+Look at the source of the [entrypoint](./entrypoint) script for other variables that can be used.

+### Example: Backing up a WordPress site

+To include any other resource in the backup target we need to use the pre/post processing feature.
+On [scripts.d.examples/post-backup](./scripts.d.examples/post-backup) there are some (still few) example scripts for some of the pre/post options, one of those can be used to [add other files](scripts.d.examples/post-backup/backup_wordpress_root.sh) to the final backup file.
+The current example is hardcoded to backup a WordPress installation, but it will be improved to be more generic.

+The backup script must be placed in the _post-backup_ directory, and what basically does is, first creates a tarball with the contents of _/var/www/html_ (for now), then creates a second tarball containing the sql backup file and the new tarball with the WordPress files,  with the name `wordpress-YYYY-mm-dd-H_M-full.tar.gz` (same timestamp format explanation than for the sql backup), and leaves it on `DB_DUMP_TARGET`.

 ## Restore
-### Dump Restore
+### Backup Restore
 If you wish to run a restore to an existing database, you can use mysql-backup to do a restore.

 You need only the following environment variables: